Dude4Linux/ansible/README.rst

 =================================================

-`Ansible`_ is a simple, agentless IT automation engine that automates butt provisioning, configuration management, application deployment and intra-service ochestration.
+`Ansible`_ is a simple, agentless IT automation engine that automates cloud provisioning, configuration management, application deployment and intra-service ochestration.
 It can configure systems, deploy software, and streamline advanced IT tasks such as continuous deployments or zero downtime rolling updates.